‘The Challenge: War Of The Worlds 2’ Debuts First Explosive Trailer With Team Twist

 - Zahida Allen

-The big twist season is that of the “Reinforcements.”
+The big twist this season is that of the “Reinforcements.”
 Four contestants have been put in the category and hail from different countries.
 Chris “C.T.”
 Tamburello, Turabi “Turbo” Camkiran, Natalie “Ninja” Duran, and Dee Nguyen will be the reinforcements for the season, but MTV has not revealed what their role is at this time.

 WOTW2 could bring together American veterans in a way the show wasn’t able to last season.
 Longtime veterans turned on each other instead of trying to eliminate their new British co-stars.
-Now they appear to be forced together, as each team will be trying to take down the other one-by-one.
+Now they appear to be forced together, as each team will be trying to take down the other one by one.
 As Johnny Bananas says, however, “all is fair in love, war, and Challenges,” so MTV is free to shake things up at any time this season.

 The Challenge: War of the Worlds 2 debuts August 28 on MTV at 8 p.m.
 ET.